e-hengirmen/Huffman-Coding/README.md

 # Huffman_Coding
 A C++ compression program based on Huffman's lossless compression algorithm and its decompressor

-**Compressor and Decompressor have been finished but they haven't been tested throughly they are only tested in linux based operating systems.
+**Compressor and Decompressor have been finished but they are only tested in linux based operating systems.
 Use at your own discretion**

 ## How do I use it?